GeorgKindermann/ScanTailorPostProcess/README.md

 [DjVuLibre](https://djvu.sourceforge.net/) is used.

 ---
-I found it sometimes usefull to increase the (automatically) selected content by some pixels using [xmlstarlet](https://xmlstar.sourceforge.net/) (here for the ScanTailor project file `st.ScanTailor`)
+I found it sometimes useful to increase the (automatically) selected content by some pixels using [xmlstarlet](https://xmlstar.sourceforge.net/) (here for the ScanTailor project file `st.ScanTailor`)
 ```
-#Increase Content by D pixel in each diretion
+#Increase Content by D pixel in each direction
 P0=/project/filters/select-content/page/params
 P=$P0/content-box
 D=2